 - Haunted Technology: As to be expected, but Molten Freddy and Lefty are unusual cases.
 Though we've never seen anyone haunt Ennard or the non-Baby Afton Robotics animatronics making him, some Dummied Out blueprints confirm Molten Freddy has remnant inside him.
 And Lefty?
 It's "possessed" by something that is itself possessed.

-- Hoist by Their Own Petard: Cassette Man and the protagonist exploits their bloodlust in order to lure the animatronics into a trap.
+- Hoist by Their Own Petard: Cassette Man and the protagonist exploit their bloodlust in order to lure the animatronics into a trap.

 - Kill It with Fire: They all perish after our protagonist torches the entire building.